mgmk2/SpectralNormalization/README.md

 outputs = SNConv2D(64, (3, 3), padding='same')(inputs)
 ```

-You can set `singular_vector_initializer` and `power_iter`, which affect singular value estimation in spectral normalization.
+You can set `singular_vector_initializer` and `power_iter` arguments, which affect singular value estimation in spectral normalization.
 And also, you can use the same arguments as original keras layers.